Isabel Sandoval: Influences

 Sandoval was inspired by films that depict impossible love relationships.
 She has stated that she enjoyed watching Hong Kong filmmaker Wong Kar-wai's film, In the Mood for Love (2000), for its style and profound melancholy.
 Its concept of emotional destination was a profound theme that influenced her.
 She sought to express illicit emotions that were distinctive, singular, and complex as she had not seen in films before.
 She was mentored by Ava DuVernay in developing the styles of work.
-Other films which she has cited as influencing her were: Ali: Fear Eats the Soul (1974) by director Rainer Werner Fassbinder.
-Then there was News from Home (1977) by Chantal Akerman, and Klute (1971) by Alan J. Pakula.
+Other films which she has cited as influencing her were: Ali: Fear Eats the Soul (1974) by director Rainer Werner Fassbinder, News from Home (1977) by Chantal Akerman, and Klute (1971) by Alan J. Pakula.